 Growing Table Grapes in Subtropical Hawaiʻi Using

-If you have found us here, we invite you to become a Stakeholder for a two year (2021-2023) grape journey to discover varieties that can thrive in this environment, taste delicious, can be grown organically, and uncover the diverse best practices necessary to grow grapes in subtropical Hawai’i.
+If you have found us here, we invite you to come along with us on a two year (2021-2023) grape journey to discover varieties that can thrive in our subtropical environment, taste delicious, can be grown organically, and uncover the diverse best practices necessary to grow grapes in Hawai’i.

 "Table Grapes for Subtropical Hawai’i" is a project made possible by SARE: Western Sustainable Agriculture Research and Education Initiative at https://western.sare.org 406-994-4785, and NIFA,https://nifa.usda.gov/